thau7777/Project_3/README.md

 ## 👋 Introduction

-This repository is a fork of a team-developed Unity project, adapted to highlight my individual contributions and technical perspective as a gameplay programmer.
+This repository contains a team-developed Unity project.

+The project was developed collaboratively, and this documentation isolates my technical contributions for clarity.

+This README focuses specifically on my individual contributions within the project, highlighting my work as a gameplay programmer, particularly in the top-down gameplay mode.

 The project is a **roguelike prototype** featuring two gameplay modes: **top-down action** and **turn-based mechanics**.

-My work focuses specifically on the **top-down gameplay mode**, where I was responsible for implementing core gameplay systems, designing interactions, and enhancing overall game feel through visual and audio feedback.
+My work focuses on implementing core gameplay systems, designing interactions, and enhancing overall game feel through visual and audio feedback.

-I focused on building **scalable gameplay systems using event-driven and pattern-based design**, while also improving player experience through responsive controls and immersive feedback.
+I aimed to build **scalable gameplay systems using event-driven and pattern-based design**, while also improving player experience through responsive controls and immersive feedback.

-> 🔍 This repository is intended as a portfolio piece to demonstrate my gameplay programming and system design skills.
+> 🔍 This README is intended as a portfolio piece to demonstrate my gameplay programming and system design skills.

 ---